 Note: When grouping by Managed Metadata fields, using more than one Managed Metadata field in the grouping is likely to have a performance impact on pages loads for the library view where grouping is enabled.
 (For example: Column 1 and Column 2 are both Managed Metadata fields.
 You first group by Column 1, then by Column 2.
 This is likely to impact performance of the page).

-If you're using SharePoint Online, you can also group by clicking the column header in a list or library and selecting Group by [the column name].
+If you're using SharePoint Online or SharePoint Server 2019, you can also group by clicking the column header in a list or library and selecting Group by [the column name].

 SharePoint preselects the column and will then group all data by differences in that column's data.
 To undo grouping, click the header and then click Group by again.